 DISASTER EXTENSIONS & CORONAVIRUS (COVID-19)

-While some exchanges could potentially be eligible, other exchanges may not be eligible.
 Exchangers and their advisors should carefully review any IRS notices regarding extensions and make determinations regarding extensions accordingly.

 - Will my vacation rental qualify for a 1031 exchange?

 - How do I calculate my capital gains?

 - What is the most common pitfall to avoid?

 - What is the same taxpayer requirement?

 - You mentioned that there must be continuity of taxpayers from start to finish.
 Will I ever be able to make changes to the taxpayer on title?